Skip to main content.

 Collage of workers

-Selecting the right health insurance for your small business can seem overwhelming, but a crucial factor that should significantly impact your decision is the provider network included in the plan.
-A provider network is simply the group of doctors, advanced practice providers, hospitals, healthcare facilities and pharmacies your insurance company partners with to provide care for its members.
+Selecting the right health plan for your small business can seem overwhelming, but a crucial factor that should significantly impact your decision is the provider network included in the plan.
+A provider network is simply the group of doctors, advanced practice providers, hospitals, healthcare facilities and pharmacies your insurance plan partners with to provide care for its members.
 These networks help lower healthcare costs by negotiating substantial discounts with providers, so your employees can receive quality care without breaking the bank.

 In-Network vs. Out-of-Network Care